confluentinc/event-streaming-patterns/docs/event-processing/idempotent-writer.md

 enable.idempotence=true
 ```

 The Kafka producer tags each batch of Events that it sends to the Kafka cluster with a sequence number.
 The broker uses this sequence number to enforce deduplication of Events sent from this specific producer.
-Each batch's sequence number is persisted to the replicated log, so that even if the leader broker fails, any new leader will also know if a given batch is a duplicate.
+Each batch's sequence number is persisted so that even if the [leader broker](https://www.confluent.io/blog/apache-kafka-intro-how-kafka-works/#replication) fails, the new leader broker will also know if a given batch is a duplicate.

 ## Considerations
 Enabling idempotency for a Kafka producer not only ensures that duplicate Events are fenced out from the log, it also ensures that they are written in order.
 This is because the brokers accept a batch of Events only if its sequence number is exactly one greater than that of the last committed batch; otherwise, it results in an out-of-sequence error.